 What time is Trauma on TV?

-Everything you need to know about Mike Bartlett's new drama starring Carey Mulligan, John Simm and Billie Piper
+Everything you need to know about Mike Bartlett's new drama starring John Simm and Adrian Lester

 Trauma is a new three-part psychological thriller from the writer of Doctor Foster, Mike Bartlett.
 Here’s everything you need to know: from when to watch it, what it’s about and who’s in the cast…